jonaswouters/XhprofBundle/README.md

 ### Specifying a Sample Size

 You can specify a sample size for profiling.
 This is highly suggested for production environments that have plenty of requests.
 The sample size is set as a probability for profiling, so for example, if you set the sample size to 2, then on average, every second request will be profiled.
 Of course, in production you want to set it to a much higher value.
 Defaults to 1, so that every request will be profiled.

     jns_xhprof:
         sample_size: 2

+### Enabling XHProf only for arbitrary requests

+It's possible to configure `request_query_argument` parameter in configuration.
+XHProf would be enabled ony for requests with this query argument in this case.

+### Using XHProf with disabled Symfony Profiler

+The most common case is the `prod` mode.
+Symfony Profiler is disabled by default in this mode.
+It is possible to configure XHProf Bundle to send custom Response header with XHProf web UI URL for the current token.
+Header name could be configured with `response_header` parameter in bundle configuration.
+Empty value disables this header completely.
+Default header name is `X-Xhprof-Url`.

 [1]: http://mirror.facebook.net/facebook/xhprof/doc.html
 [2]: http://www.macports.org/